watkins-matt/home-assistant-google-keep-sync/README.md

 #### Generating a Token

+Note that this method is provided as a temporary workaround, and may not work depending on your environment.

 To generate a token:

+1. Download scripts/fetch_token.py and scripts/requirements.txt to your computer which has Python installed.

-1. Install the requirements from the `requirements.txt` file.
+2. Install the requirements from the `requirements.txt` file.
 This ensures that all necessary dependencies are installed in your Python environment.

     ```bash
     pip install -r scripts/requirements.txt
     ```

-2. Run the `fetch_token.py` script located in the `scripts` directory of the integration.
+3. Run the `fetch_token.py` script located in the `scripts` directory of the integration.
 This script will guide you through the process of generating a token.

     ```bash
     python scripts/fetch_token.py
     ```

-3. Once generated, use this token in the integration's configuration process by entering it into the token field (leave the password field blank).
+4. Once generated, use this token in the integration's configuration process by entering it into the token field (leave the password field blank).

 ### Sync Delays